jjasghar/jjasghar.github.io/_posts/2020-06-10-ibm-cloud-and-prow-setup.md

 ## Updating `Ingress` to work

-Go ahead and take the following `yaml` and change it for your subdomain and change the `prow` to something else if you disire.
+Go ahead and take the following `yaml` and change it for your subdomain and change the `prow` to something else if you desire.

 ```yaml
 apiVersion: networking.k8s.io/v1beta1